 The good and the bad of the Internet is that almost everything is public.
 Get the most of it!

 Any particular app has 3 types of competitors: the ones that compete strictly as a product, the ones that compete for searches or Top Charts (ASO competitors) and the ones that combine previous both (ASO & Product competitors).

 As your app is not alone in the app stores (and will never be), not tracking competitors can be a huge mistake.
 Monitoring how they rank for the same keywords you have optimized, how their store listings are optimized and how they rank in the Top Charts is a MUST.

 You can learn a lot from this exercise, good and bad praxis from the app which can / want “steal” users from you.

 Don’t bite the hand that feeds you.

-Black Hat ASO is a cruel reality on Apple App Store and Google Play Store: fake installs, search fake installs, fake reviews, bot installs, etc. The truth is that some Black Hat ASO tactics work, but nobody knows when they will stop working… So, our advice, if you care about your app or apps, is NOT DOING IT.
+Black Hat ASO is a cruel reality on Apple App Store and Google Play Store: fake installs, search fake installs, fake reviews, bot installs, etc. The truth is that some Black Hat ASO tactics work, but nobody knows when they will stop working… So, our advice, if you care about your app, is NOT DOING IT.